 In regions where debt collection is notoriously difficult, field collections are still common.
 This is because there is less infrastructure to work from and it can be the only way for banks to make sure that debts are being reliably paid.

 Something needed to change.
-Digitisation, automation and AI its the obvious solution as it means not only making the whole process appear more approachable but gives some autonomy back to the collections agents.
-Field collection apps can streamline the collection experience and give collectors on the ground all of the tools they need to plan ‘smart routes’ based on likelihood of collection, distance between customers and more.
+Digitization, automation and AI its the obvious solution as it means not only making the whole process appear more approachable but gives some autonomy back to the collections agents.
+Field collection apps can streamline the collection experience and give collectors on the ground all of the tools they need to plan ‘smart routes’ based on the likelihood of collection, the distance between customers, and more.

 The best apps are those that don’t replace certain processes, but those that effectively make needlessly convoluted processes obsolete and manage to collect multiple services into one convenient UI.
 This is particularly important in an industry such as debt collections, where information is constantly being traded back and forth between clients and customers and real-time access to that information is a must.

-The EXUS Field Collections (EFCS) solution has been created from the ground-up to offer a complete solution for collectors on the ground that takes care of every step of the process, resulting in a fully optimised experience.
+The EXUS Field Collections (EFCS) solution has been created from the ground up to offer a complete solution for collectors on the ground that takes care of every step of the process, resulting in a fully optimized experience.
 The whole debt cycle (journey) of every customer is mapped out within the app and days are planned out via a list of tasks.
-These tasks are sorted using an intelligent algorithm that examines the distance, time, bucket and debt amount, then uses this information to create an optimised plan.
+These tasks are sorted using an intelligent algorithm that examines the distance, time, bucket, and debt amount then uses this information to create an optimized plan.

 Not only is the app configured to work in both online and offline modes (particularly valuable in countries such as Malaysia where 4G speed is among the slowest in the world) but it also can also be synced with the complete EXUS Financial Services package.
 It also cuts down on operational costs and on paperwork.
 And the more transactional paperwork we can cut down, the better for everyone.